somethingindependent/thewright-site/_events/keynote-sense-of-place.md

 ---
-title: Who are We?
+title: Who Are We?
 Perspectives from the Rocky Mountain West
 format: Keynote
 date: 2018-05-02 11:30:00 +0000
 date_end: 2018-05-02 12:30:00 +0000